mukundan316-cell/UseCaseFramework/replit.md

 # RSA AI Use Case Value Framework

 ## Overview
-Strategic AI use case prioritization platform for RSA Insurance.
-It features a comprehensive assessment system, a 10-lever scoring framework, and an executive analytics dashboard.
-The platform's business vision is to streamline AI use case prioritization, enhance decision-making, and provide clear insights into potential AI investments within RSA.
-Its market potential lies in offering a standardized, data-driven approach to AI strategy, which is critical for large enterprises.
-The project aims to be a foundational tool for AI adoption and value realization within RSA.
+The RSA AI Use Case Value Framework is a strategic AI use case prioritization platform for RSA Insurance.
+Its purpose is to streamline AI use case prioritization, enhance decision-making, and provide clear insights into potential AI investments.
+The platform features a comprehensive assessment system, a 10-lever scoring framework, and an executive analytics dashboard, aiming to offer a standardized, data-driven approach to AI strategy and serve as a foundational tool for AI adoption and value realization within RSA.

 ## User Preferences
 - **Communication**: Simple, everyday language